 If you can’t just point a camera to your product or to a presenter to explain it, then using 2D or 3D animation is your best option.
 It is why you will often see whiteboard videos or animated explainer videos that explain complex products or services.

-This is why companies are making a lot of explainer videos using animation as they provide a 20% increase in conversion rates when they use them.
+This is why companies are making a lot of explainer videos using animation.
+This is because they provide a 20% increase in conversion rates when companies use them.

 3. Animation videos can be more affordable and cost effective.